Using RFdiffusion#

 pdb = get_pdb("5TPN")

 Now we need to specify the motif that we are interested in.
 This is also done along with the length of the output protein we are interested in using the contigs syntax from RFdiffusion.
-In particular, we are interested in the residues 163-181 (inclusively) on chain A in the input pdb, and we are interested in randomly sampling 10-40 residues on the N and C terminus.
-This works out to the following syntax:
+In particular, we are interested in the residues 163-181 (inclusively) on chain A in the input pdb, and we are interested in generating 25 residues on the N and C terminus.
+We can generate our query like this:

 [11]: